Dangerous Pets, Risky Behavior, and Your Rental Property

 Even the way the tenant uses your home can lead to legal issues.
 If your tenant is selling drugs, manufacturing drugs, or even erecting unsafe structures on your property, then you face a variety of issues, from legal troubles to terrible property damage.
 Learning more about the most common hazards and how you could be held responsible can help you protect yourself and your property from harm.

 Most dogs, regardless of breed, are companion animals and hopefully members of the family.
-For most landlords, the most common pet concerns revolve around odor, pests, and soiled carpets; but if your tenant has a dangerous dog, you could be held responsible for harm caused by that pet even if you are not in control of the animal when it harms someone.
+For most landlords, the most common pet concerns revolve around odor, pests, and soiled carpets.
+But if your tenant has a dangerous dog, you could be held responsible for harm caused by that pet even if you are not in control of the animal when it harms someone.
+Well-behaved pets are less likely to cause damage or pose risks, so landlords may consider requiring proof of good behavior from tenants with pets.
 In many cases, the tenant is responsible for his or her own pet and its behavior (it is a good idea to require tenants with pets to carry renters insurance for this reason).
 There are a few scenarios, though, where you could be held liable for damages after a dog-related injury:

 Some states do not allow you to arbitrarily remove a dangerous dog; in this case you might not be held liable for any damage the dog causes.
 However, you should still alert all bystanders and potential visitors of the risk.

 If you know the dog is dangerous and you can legally remove it but choose not to, you could face a liability nightmare.
-Your lease agreement and any pet clause should include details about pets, including those exhibiting dangerous behavior.
+Your lease agreement and any pet addendum or clauses should include details about pets, including those exhibiting dangerous behavior.
 Even if you do not own the dog, if you have the ability to legally remove it but do not, you could be found negligent for that pet’s actions.
+Landlords should always follow the proper legal process when enforcing lease terms or seeking removal of a dangerous pet to ensure compliance with the law.

 If you provide any kind of care for the dog on a regular basis, then you could also share liability for its actions.
 If you walk, feed, or pet-sit, then you could be considered a co-owner and face the same penalties as the owner if the dog harms someone.